feathr-ai/feathr/README.md

 For more details on Feathr, read our [documentation](https://linkedin.github.io/feathr/).

-## Running Feathr on Azure with 3 Simple Steps
+## Running Feathr on Azure with Simple Steps

 Feathr has native cloud integration with both Azure Synapse and Databricks.
 For Synapse, please refer to [Running Feathr with Azure Synapse](./docs/quickstart_synapse.md).

-For Databricks, you can simply upload [this notebook](./docs/samples/databricks/databricks_quickstart_nyc_taxi_driver.ipynb) to your Databricks cluster and just run it without any configuration.
+For Databricks, you can simply upload [this notebook](./docs/samples/databricks/databricks_quickstart_nyc_taxi_driver.ipynb) to your Databricks cluster and just run it like below:

 ![Databricks Quickstart](./docs/images/databricks_quickstart.gif)